Photo gallery

 Prunus serrula Tibetica

-This stunning cherry has stunning mahogany coloured shiny bark which peels with age to reveal further polished bark, it is a truly a tree which gets better with age.
+This stunning, single-stemmed cherry has shiny, mahogany-coloured bark that peels with age to reveal further polished bark.
+It is truly a tree that gets better with age.

-The leaves are small and willow like and it produces small white flowers that are produced in April, sadly they are not as impressive as the stem of this tree; it is this factor alone which drives the planting of the Tibetan Cherry.
+The leaves are small and reminiscent of willows.
+Tibetan Cherry produces small white flowers in April; however, they are not as striking as the tree's stem, which is the sole reason for planting the Tibetan Cherry.

-Prunus serrula Tibetica was introduced from China by Ernest Wilson in 1908 and has won numerous horticultural accolades including the Award of Garden Merit in 2002.
+Ernest Wilson introduced Prunus serrula Tibetica from China in 1908.
+It has received numerous horticultural accolades, including the Award of Garden Merit in 2002.

-Like many cherries, this vigorous grower will thrive in most soil types and prefers a well drained soil.
+Like many cherries, this vigorous grower will thrive in most soil types and prefers well-drained soil.

-This small tree is a wonderful addition to a planting scheme, bring colour in the gloomy winter months.
-It is a great selection for planting in contrast with other coloured bark, for example Betula utilis Jacquemontii, encouraging the bright colours to glow in the doldrums of winter.
+This small tree is an excellent addition to a planting scheme, bringing colour in the gloomy winter months.
+It is a superb selection for planting in contrast with other coloured bark, such as Betula utilis Jacquemontii, which encourages the bright colours to glow in the doldrums of winter.

-It can be planted as an individual specimen or is equally effective as an avenue and can be combined with careful under-planting once the trees are established to exaggerate the colour of the stems.
+It can be planted as an individual specimen or is equally effective as an avenue.
+It can be combined with careful under-planting once the trees are established to exaggerate the colour of the stems.

 Mature height: 3-7m